danieltamarit/MicrobialGenomicsCourse/Instructions/01-05_SingleGeneTrees.md

 Here, you should run a phylogenetic reconstruction for every gene marker in this dataset.
-To reduce the amount of waiting times and resources, do this only with the first five gene markers, and take the rest from the appropriate 'data' folder.
+To reduce the amount of waiting times and resources, do this only for the first five gene markers using FastTree like you did earlier, and take the rest from the appropriate 'data' folder.

 For each gene marker, summarise the results in a matrix, where:
 - Every row is a gene marker